 Ensure you’re dosing between 19g-20g of freshly ground coffee into the basket.
 You can use scales to check.
 Alternatively, over-fill the basket, give it a gentle knock on top of the dosing chamber and then scrape the excess coffee flat before tamping.

 Always keep your tamp flat and even.
 Aim for a consistent, firm pressure across the entire bed of coffee.
 You don’t need to twist while applying pressure.
 Some people like to add a little spin after tamping to ‘polish’ the coffee, just remember this is without pressure.

 Monitor the appearance of your extraction.
 It should look syrupy and dark brown and gently lighten to a caramel colour as the shot progresses.
-Your final espresso should weigh around 40g (this will look like 60ml, as crema has lots of gas and bubbles but will eventually settle.)
+Your final espresso should take approximately 30 seconds to extract and weigh around 40g (this will look like 60ml, as crema has lots of gas and bubbles but will eventually settle.)

 If you're looking into an espresso machine of your own, there are many factors to consider including the technical features you require, your desired level of investment, amount of usage, barista experience and product quality.
-Feel free to pop into Strictly HQ as we are more than happy to offer our five cents worth, but remember, a good coffee always begins with good quality beans
+Feel free to pop into Strictly HQ as we are more than happy to help out.
+As always, a great coffee always begins with good quality beans